 The construction of a basic floral chypre consists of labdanum, oakmoss and patchouli in the base, a rich floral heart and citrus at the top, bergamot being the most favored.
 Some formulas include vetiver and sandalwood in combination with the prior mentioned trilogy.
 Being a huge fan of vetiver I choose to include it in my chypre base.
 Once the preliminary outline was complete I began a few sketches with different chypre bases to get a nice melding of oakmoss, vetiver and patchouli.
-Two base accords were created; one with a light use of oakmoss, the second a traditional formula which utilized copious amounts of the lusty lichen resin.
-As the different chypre accords melded, I created a veggie musk accord and several floral accords, one of which went very green, which I lovingly termed Fern.
+Two base chords were created; one with a light use of oakmoss, the second a traditional formula which utilized copious amounts of the lusty lichen resin.
+As the different chypre chords melded, I created a veggie musk accord and several floral chords, one of which went very green, which I lovingly termed Fern.

 The book on tape I was listening to at the time period of creating the initial formulas was “Greenwitch” by one of my favorite authors, Susan Cooper.
 Inspired by the story, I decided to create a green chypre using the very green floral accord, Fern, as the heart of the perfume and calling it Greenwitch.
 Green notes in the botanical/natural perfumers palette include primarily galbanum, in a variety of forms and violet leaf.

 For the tinctures I initially decided upon kelp and onycha for the sea element of the White Lady (the goddess of the sea) and both hawthorne flower, leaves and berries for the greenwitch.
 I was not able to strain the special tinctures I made in time to add to the first version of greenwitch, due to a deadline.